 This course examines the fundamentals of marketing within a global context.
-Students learn the impact of economic, cultural, political, legal and other environmental influences on international marketing.
-We will analyze worldwide marketing cases, examining product/service, positioning, pricing, place/distribution and promotion strategies.
-Students will learn from lectures, discussions, international case studies, videos and group projects.
-Students will prepare a marketing plan for an area of the world.
+Students learn the impact of economic, cultural, political, legal, and other environmental influences on international marketing.
+We will analyze worldwide marketing cases, examining product, pricing, placement, and promotion.
+Students will learn from lectures, discussions, international case studies, videos, and group projects.

 This course enhances the awareness of ethical issues connected with international corporate decision-making.
-It provides students with business strategies and frameworks needed to analyze and resolve ethical problems through case studies and shared dialog.
-An analytic section introduces concepts including corporate social responsibility and the moral decision-making processes.
+It provides students with business strategies and frameworks necessary to analyze and resolve ethical problems through case studies and shared dialog.
+An analytic section introduces concepts including corporate social responsibility and moral decision-making processes.

 This course will examine common legal issues and risks that affect business transactions in the global marketplace.
 Students will learn the international legal framework, methods of resolving disputes (including litigation, arbitration, and mediation), joint ventures, trade agreements, international sales contracts, intellectual property issues, international labor matters, and risks of foreign direct investment.

-Operations Management (OM) introduces the processes that convert resources into goods/services and extend to suppliers, distributors and customers.
-The course offers an overview of operations, including operations strategy, system and process design, lean manufacturing/continuous improvement, global supply chain, production and workforce planning, inventory and materials management, and quality improvement.
+Operations Management (OM) introduces the processes that convert resources into goods/services and extend to suppliers, distributors, and customers.
+The course offers an overview of operations, including operational strategy, system and process design, lean manufacturing/continuous improvement, global supply chain, production and workforce planning, inventory and materials management, and quality improvement.

 This course focuses on the international financial environment.
 Students study the risks of doing business in a global environment and tools available to minimize those risks.
-Foreign exchange and political risks, working capital management, long-term investments, financing and accounting controls are examined.
-Familiarity with spreadsheets is needed.
+Foreign exchange and political risks, working capital management, long-term investments, financing, and accounting controls are examined.
+Familiarity with spreadsheets is required.

-This practicum provides students practical experience in a language/culture they’ve been studying, and may be fulfilled through various means: through an educational excursion to a country speaking that language, working or volunteering in a non-profit or business that primarily communicates in that language, or other means.
+This practicum provides students with practical experience in a foreign language or culture, and may be fulfilled through various means: through an educational excursion to a foreign country, participation in the Global Work Integrated Learning project, or other means approved by instructor.

 This course is an overview of Project Management from a managerial perspective with an orientation towards business.
 The course will focus on the general principles and applications of project management with specific examples from the global business arena.
-Topics include Project Estimation, Project Feasibility, Planning, Risk Management, Contingency Planning, Scheduling and Project Control.
-Students will learn to perform and complete the viability study to include producing alternatives.
+Topics include project estimation, project feasibility, planning, risk management, contingency planning, scheduling, and project control.
+Students will learn to perform and complete a viability study to include producing alternatives.

-This course will introduce students to the organization, retrieval and evaluation of electronic and print information.
-Students will be provided with an overview of college library systems, networked information systems, scholarly resources and the concepts underlying the research process.
-The course will focus these skills specifically in the International Business program by examining various specialized services.
+This course will introduce students to the organization, retrieval, and evaluation of electronic and print information.
+Students will be provided with an overview of college library systems, networked information systems, scholarly resources, and the concepts underlying the research process.
+The course will apply these skills specifically in the International Business program by examining various specialized services.

-This course is designed to provide students the opportunity to do a formal internship as part of a Bachelor of Applied Science (BAS) degree.
-Students will work with an employer of their choice in a role that provides for the utilization of the skills and knowledge learned in their BAS program.
+This course is designed to provide students the opportunity to participate in a formal internship as part of a Bachelor of Applied Science (B.A.S.) degree.
+Students will work with an employer of their choice in a role that provides for the utilization of the skills and knowledge learned in their B.A.S. program.
 Students work with designated internship coordinator/staff to determine appropriate sites, but ultimately are responsible for getting the internship placement themselves.